Missions

 Village @ Glencliff

-A medical respite program consisting of 12 tiny homes created to provide people experiencing homelessness with a dignified and hospitable place for recovery after hospitalization.
-Options for service include donation drives and volunteers to help on the campus with gardening and cleanup events.Dream Streets
+A medical respite community of 12 tiny homes created to provide people experiencing homelessness with dignified and hospitable places for recovery after a hospitalization.
+Provides volunteers to help on campus with gardening, cleanup events, and donation drives.

 UMC Outreach